Skip to searchSkip to main content

 Strategic WSP & ATR support for South African employers

-Book a WSP & ATR Session
+Get WSP & ATR Submission Support

 Workplace Skills Plan (WSP)

-Your WSP sets out your organisation’s training and development plan for the coming financial year — which skills you’ll develop, for which employees, using which programmes.
+Your WSP sets out your organisation’s training and development plan for the coming financial year, which skills you’ll develop, for which employees, using which programmes.

 It must align to: